cakephp/docs/en/core-libraries/collections.rst

 Components, Helpers, Behaviors and Tasks all share a similar structure and set of behaviors.
 For 2.0, they were given a unified API for interacting with collections of similar objects.
-The collection objects in CakePHP, give you a uniform way to interact with several diferrent kinds of objects in your application.
+The collection objects in CakePHP, give you a uniform way to interact with several different kinds of objects in your application.

 While the examples below, will use Components, the same behavior can be expected